The 6-strand braid group is CAT(0): Proof of the main theorem

-\begin{lem} When $n=6$, a non-universal turning face $F$ in $X$, up to symmetries of $U_6$, falls into one of the following cases. \begin{enumerate} \item a vertex $v$ of rank $1$, or an edge of rank $(1,2)$ or $(1,4)$ with a dominant vertex $v$ of rank 1, where $v$ is the partition $\{\{2,4\},\{1\},\{3\},\{5\},\{6\}\}$,
+\begin{lem} When $n=6$, a non-universal turning face $F$ in $X$, up to the symmetries of $U_6$, falls into one of the following cases. \begin{enumerate} \item[(1a)] $F$ is the vertex $v = \{\{2,4\},\{1\},\{3\},\{5\},\{6\}\}$ of rank $1$ \item[(1b)] $F$ is the following edge of rank $(1,2)$ with dominant vertex $v$ as in (1a).